nullmonk/detcord/README.md

 Influenced heavily from [fabric](https://github.com/fabric/fabric).
 I initially used the fabric framework for my deployment but quickly wanted to make it a little more lightweight and specific to what I wanted to do.
-In addition, fabric did not support Python 3+ and did not allow for certain type of actions to be run against a host.
+In addition, fabric did not support Python 3+ and did not allow for certain types of actions to be run against a host.

 > Lots of improvements will be made to this tool over time.
 I will try to keep the `master` branch